4. The Solution to the Dinosaur Paradox

 ρF = ρS (1 - 1/S.F.)

-where ρF is the density of the fluid, ρs is the density of the substance submerged in the fluid such as the dinosaur, and S.F is the scaling factor.
-Inserting into this equation a scaling factor of 3.1 and an overall vertebrate density of 980 kg/m3, the Earth's atmospheric density during the late Jurassic period can be calculated to be 660 kg/m3.
-This says that to produce the necessary buoyancy so that the dinosaurs could grow to their exceptional size, the density of the Earth's air near the Earth's surface would need to about two thirds (2/3) the density of water.
+where ρF is the density of the fluid, ρS is the density of the submerged substance (such as the dinosaur), and S.F. is the scaling factor.
+Using a scaling factor of 3.1 and an overall vertebrate density of 980 kg/m³, Earth's atmospheric density during the Late Jurassic is calculated to be 660 kg/m³.
+This implies that for dinosaurs to grow to their exceptional sizes, Earth's near-surface air density would need to be about two-thirds that of water.

-It may be difficult for some people to imagine how the Earth could have had such a dense atmosphere.
-But nevertheless, the wonders of our reality often exceed the limitations of many people's imagination.
-Esker’s Thick Atmosphere Theory violates no property of science.
-It is the correct solution.
+Some may find it difficult to imagine how Earth could have once had such a dense atmosphere.
+However, reality often surpasses the limits of human imagination.
+Esker’s Thick Atmosphere Theory violates no known scientific principles — it is the correct solution.

 External Links / References